natebrennand/overseer2/README.md

 # Overseer

-This is a reimplementation of my [Overseer](https://github.com/natebrennand/overseer) project in Ocaml.
+This is a reimplementation of my [Overseer](https://github.com/natebrennand/overseer) project in OCaml.

 Overseer is a tool that watches for file changes and calls a provided command every time a file changes.
 This is done by walking the filesystem for changes in the `time_modified` attribute of a file.